 [I decided to do the sequel because] I just didn't feel complete about the character.I thought there was something else to say with it (Cinefantastique, 1990)

-Murphy-Robocop returns, and so do his signature characteristics like the gun spinning
+Murphy-Robocop returns, and so do his signature characteristics.
+So going by all the characteristics laid by the original movie, let's see how he fares

 Peter Weller: It's a continuation of a dillema of a guy who's doomed to science.
 He's reaching out for ways to return to who he was.
 Except now he's reaching out - he's not just finding out, he's trying to find a way back